 Source of Retrospective Analysis

 The Hawaii Concussion Awareness and Management Program (HCAMP) was established in 2010 in partnership between the State of Hawaii Departments of Health and Neurotrauma Supports, the State of Hawaii Department of Education, and the University of Hawaii at Manoa, College of Education, Department of Kinesiology and Rehabilitation Sciences to research evidence-based practices for concussion management.
-HCAMP implements a 7-step RTP protocol across the State of Hawaii adopted from the 2009 Consensus in Sports Group Consensus Statement where the first step is divided into two steps to differentiate cognitive rest from a full return to school.
-RTL is considered complete at stage 3 when the student has achieved a full return to school without accommodations or adjustments, and RTP is considered complete when the student returns to their sport without limitations.
+HCAMP implements a 7-step RTP protocol across the State of Hawaii adopted from the 2009 Consensus in Sports Group Consensus Statement where the first step is divided into two phases to differentiate cognitive rest from a full return to school.
+RTL is considered complete at step 3 when the student has achieved a full return to school without accommodations or adjustments, and RTP is considered complete when the student returns to their sport without limitations.
 Table 1 displays the HCAMP RTP protocol.

 Insert Table 1 Here